 The Superintendent/designee shall develop and implement a District Improvement Plan for the evaluation of educational programs focused primarily on measurable student achievement data.
 This plan shall include both objective and subjective measures of student outcomes in relation to District educational objectives developed and approved by the Board.

-Effective with the 2011-2012 academic year and based on the timeline, criteria and procedures developed by the Kentucky Department of Education, the District’s program evaluation plan shall include audits and reviews in the areas of writing, arts and humanities, practical living skills and career studies
+Based on the timeline, criteria and procedures developed by the Kentucky Department of Education, the District’s program evaluation plan shall include audits and reviews in the areas designated by regulation.1

 References:

+1703 KAR 5:230

 KRS 158.645; KRS 158.6451; KRS 158.6453; KRS 158.650

 Related Policies: